-The online journal brandingmag has a branding definition that captures the complex nature of this process really well.
+The online journal BrandingMag has a branding definition that I like.
+It captures the complex nature of this process well.

 “Branding is the ongoing process of identifying, creating and managing the accumulated assets and actions that form customer perceptions.“BRANDING MAG

-That may all sound a bit complex but makes a lot of sense when we unpack the ideas a little more.
+That sounds complex but makes sense when we unpack it a little more.